 - Build an online site from scratch or select an e-commerce solution

-While choosing a domain name consider the fact that it’s easy for the customers to remember.
-The name should not be esoteric or difficult to understand, your shop name fits well in many situations but find a word associated with your primary category of products which is not highly obscure or difficult to spell.
+When choosing a domain name, consider it easy for the customers to remember.
+The name should not be esoteric or difficult to understand, your shop name fits well in many situations but find a word associated with your primary category of products that is not highly obscure or difficult to spell.
 The digital name should be such that people can find you in the digital environment.

 There are 2 ways to consider while choosing a domain name: